tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 * Added Simulated Point Defence to the Replicator Stolen Cruiser so it fires beams at incoming projectiles once in a while.
 * Added Simulated Point Defence to the Ancient Warship so it fires drones at incoming projectiles once in a while, including (and mostly) other drones.
 * Added Automated Destroyed System Repair to the Replicator Spider and the Replicator Command Vessel.
+* Added Carriers script to certain BC-304 ships that were missing them.
+* F302, Death Gliders, X301 and Wraith Darts hardpoints adjusted, and fixed same-HP-issue the old Mvam Wraith Hive Ship mod had.

 #### TO-DO ----> FOR ANUBIS MOTHERSHIP, SEE IF YOU CAN DO SOMETHING LIKE THE TURRETS SCRIPT MIXED WITH TACHYONBEAM SCRIPT, BUT ONLY MOVING TWO UNCOLLIDABLE AND UNTARGETABLE BEAMS NEXT TO AN ENEMY VESSEL, TO THEN FIRE ON THE TWO CLOSEST ENEMY VESSELS TO THE OBJECTIVE ####

 * Wraith given Automated System Repair #### TO-DO ####
-* Wraith HP and weapons adjusted accordingly between mods.
+* Wraith HP and weapons adjusted accordingly between mods. #### TO-DO ####
-* F302, Death Gliders, X301 and Wraith Darts hardpoints adjusted, and fixed same-HP-issue the old Mvam Wraith Hive Ship mod had.

 #### ALSO TO-DO MAYBE GIVE WRAITH HULL A CERTAIN METHOD OF DAMAGE REDUCTION? ####

 == Dependancies ==